Nymphaea leibergii: Taxonomy

+Publication

+It was first described as Castalia leibergii Morong by Thomas Morong in 1888.
+Later, it was included in the genus Nymphaea L. published as Nymphaea leibergii (Morong) Rydb. by Per Axel Rydberg in 1932.

+Natural hybridisation

 It is similar to Nymphaea odorata but much smaller.
 This species has been found to hybridize with Nymphaea odorata resulting in a sterile hybrid of intermediate morphology.

+Position within Nymphaea

 Nymphaea leibergii is also closely related Nymphaea tetragona, these two species of "small" waterlilies where once thought to be the same species.
 Today they are recognized as a distinct but form section Chamaenyphaea of the subgenera Nymphaea.
 N. leibergii has an overlapping range with the circumboreal N. tetragona.
 However, the former is more common in the central and eastern parts of northern North America, while the latter is more common in the northwestern and western sections.
 There are differences between the species in both the floral and vegetative parts.
 In the flower receptacle, where the base is elliptic in N. leibergii, the base has angular protrusions and appears tetragonal in N. tetragona.
 N. leibergii also has fewer petals and stamens, and a yellowish-brown stigma, where the stigma is purple in N. tetragona.

 Etymology

-The species epitaph is in honor of the Swedish-American botanist, forester, and plant collector John Bernhard Leiberg (1853-1913), who discovered the plant in the late 1800s.
+The specific epithet leibergii honours the Swedish-American botanist, forester, and plant collector John Bernhard Leiberg (1853-1913), who discovered the plant in the late 1800s.

+Ecology

+Habitat

+Its habitats include ponds, shallow lakes, slow-moving streams, and edges of slow, open water channels through marshes, up to a depth of approximately 2 meters.